1988 Notre Dame vs. Miami football game: Background

-The phrase "Catholics vs. Convicts", a T-shirt slogan created prior to the matchup by Notre Dame students and friends Joe Frederick, Michael Caponigro, and Pat Walsh was reported by the press.
+The phrase "Catholics vs. Convicts", a T-shirt slogan created prior to the matchup by Notre Dame students and friends Joe Frederick, Michael Caponigro, and Pat Walsh, was reported by the press.
 The slogan was a play on Notre Dame's Catholic image and Miami's roster of flamboyant football players.
-Before the 1988 season, several players from the Miami team were arrested and their scholarships taken away.
+Before the 1988 season, two players from the Miami team were arrested and their scholarships taken away.
 These arrests were highly publicized and added to the development of the moniker.

 The game

-The two teams met on October 15, 1988 in South Bend, Indiana.
+The two teams met on October 15, 1988, at Notre Dame Stadium north of South Bend, Indiana.
 Both teams were undefeated going into the game.
 Miami, the defending national champions, came in ranked No. 1 holding a 36-game regular season winning streak while the Irish were ranked No. 4.
-The game, which was preceded by a pregame fight between the two teams in the entrance tunnel, was named by USA Today as one of the greatest college football games of the period 1982–2002.
+The game, which was preceded by a fight between the two teams in the entrance tunnel, was named by USA Today as one of the greatest college football games of the period 1982–2002.